digitalocean/container-blueprints/DOKS-wordpress/README.md

 Next, you will install the OpenEBS Dynamic NFS Provisioner on your Kubernetes cluster using the [OpenEBS Helm Chart](https://github.com/openebs/dynamic-nfs-provisioner).
 You will be installing and configuring only the dynamic nfs provisioner, since Wordpress requires it.

-First, clone the `container-blueprints` repository and change directory to your local copy and the `DOKS-wordpress` folder in it:
+First, clone the `container-blueprints` repository.
+Then, change directory to your local copy and to the `DOKS-wordpress` subfolder:

 ```shell